DanielCalvo/studies/Book_notes/sre/SRE.md

 The book describes `rapid` which contains all the common steps you would see in a pipeline nowadays (building, branching, testing, packaging, deployment)
 Nothing too groundbreaking in this chapter.

-### Chapter 9 - Simplicity
-- The book stresses: Software simplicity is a prerequisite for reliability
-- Keep your releases small and simple
-- Keep your APIs simple
-- Boring is a positive attribute when it comes to software.
-- Be careful of bloat.
-Less can be more.

 ## Part III - Practices
 There is a site reliability hierarchy!
 From the base to the top: